-Product collection with a fishermen’s community in the SW
+Product collection developed with the SW fishing communities

-This field intervention was preceded by the work of two anthropologists who’s input became key for our relation with people and place.
+We were preceded by two anthropologists who’s input became key for our relation with people and place.

 Our approach took on the local culture and knowledge, focusing on common techniques and available materials, as well as existing interpretation of material culture and “making by”.
 The collection of decorative and playful utilities proposes to create synergies between the handicraft production, local institutions and the local commerce — specially between the local (more established) craftspeople from the CACO association and the fishermen.
 The commercialisation should contribute to support fishermen and their families in times when they can’t go out to sea.
-We organised gathering moments with all the craftspeople and fishermen to build real relations and network.
-To close the cycle, besides workshops on production and quality control, we made a travelling exhibition format and a outdoor movable sales point.
+We organised gathering moments with all artisans and fishermen to build relations and network.